 Ms. Lipper was founding Vice President for Communications at Children Now, a California-based policy organization, where she developed a groundbreaking communications program.
 Her work at Children Now included several innovations such as fashioning the marketing elements for and releasing, in 1989, the first California Report Card on how children are faring.
 This technique spawned a generation of data-based accountability tools supported by communications presentations and messaging in child advocacy.
 She also developed a model media and communications program for children’s issues.

 Previously, she was Deputy Campaign Manager for a California campaign reform initiative, Proposition 68, and Marketing Director of Hands Across America, a one-of-a-kind mega-event that raised awareness and funds to alleviate hunger and homelessness.
 She served as Executive Director of The Nation Institute, a New York-based organization that promotes civil liberties and debate on foreign and domestic policy.

 Throughout her career, Ms. Lipper has created influential communications frameworks and fostered innovative approaches to advocacy.
 She has been adept at anticipating emerging issues and developing them into advocacy platforms.
-At The Children’s Partnership, she also honed the structure of the organization to support 22 years of co-leadership and a virtual organization with multiple offices, as well as co-led an executive transition to a next-generation leadership.
+At The Children’s Partnership, she also honed the structure of the organization to support twenty-two years of co-leadership and a virtual organization with multiple offices, as well as co-led an executive transition to a next-generation leadership.
 She has worked to recruit and mentor young advocates interested in pioneering new approaches to advocacy, and she has designed organizational structures to support innovation.